 2. Applications should include letters of recommendation from: Unit leader; Head of chartered organization; High school counselor; and Employer.

-3. Recipients will be recognized at the council’s Adult and Youth Recognition Dinner, typically held in March.
+3. Recipients will be recognized at the annual Council Recognition Dinner, held on March 3, 2024.

 The District Award of Merit is a council award presented by districts to Scouters who render service of an outstanding nature at the district level.